chrryAI/vex/apps/extension/STORE_DESCRIPTION.md

 ### Short Description (132 characters max):

-Your personal AI assistant in the browser sidebar.
-Research, write, collaborate - all without leaving your current page.
+AI App Marketplace in your browser.
+Discover specialized AI apps for every task - research, coding, writing, and more.

 ### Detailed Description: